 |

-Rabbi Aderet is an innovative spiritual leader, inspired educator, social entrepreneur, relationship-based community organizer, and serves as the Den’s Executive Director.
+Rabbi Aderet Drucker is an innovative spiritual leader, inspired educator, social entrepreneur, relationship-based community organizer, and serves as Executive Director of the Den Collective.
 Since her adolescence she has expressed a love of meeting new people as well as an interest and instinct for gathering people together in sacred community to learn, connect, celebrate, heal, and to create impactful change in our world.

 After receiving her rabbinic ordination and a concentration in pastoral care from the Jewish Theological Seminary, Rabbi Aderet served as senior rabbi for a congregation in Northern California.
 She has also served as the Campus Rabbi for Hillel at the University of Maryland, where she was part of UMD’s Interfaith Campus Chaplaincy and a co-founder of UMD’s first Interfaith Student Fellowship.